PutuJem/tech230-CICD-with-Jenkins/README.md

 ## **Creating an automated Jenkins CI merge item**

-This section ties in a new branch `dev` to be merge to the `main` branch, when a new push is initiated.
+This section ties in a new branch called `dev` which is to be merged to the `main` branch in the GitHub repository when a `push` is initiated.

 1. First, create a new branch in the git repository and call it `dev`.